 · The goblet-shaped djembe, with a goatskin head, is played with bare hands.
 Most West African drummers play djembes.

 · The large cylindrical doum doum, with a cowhide head, is the largest of the bass drums.
 It is played with a small hardwood bat and its voice is thunderous.
 They keep the beat.

 · The smallest bass drums, the sangbas, have cowhide heads and are played with sticks.
 Diallo says they control the timing, the heart of the music.

 · The midsize kenki ki also have cowhide heads and are played with sticks.
 This drum, Diallo said, "adds the seasoning, as in a food, you can make different things from the same ingredients."

 A typical djembe group song begins with the call, usually played by Diallo or a designated student.
 It introduces the song and sets a starting tempo.
 Then everybody joins in with the basic rhythm.
-Sometimes the leader plays the same call as a break in the middle, or is

 The West African rhythms seem familiar to Western ears because of their influence in Afro-Cuban and Latin-American music.
 The djembe also has been used by many modern artists, including the Beatles, Grateful Dead, Paul Simon, U2 and Cirque du Soleil.

 Diallo has been playing hand drums for so long that the skin on his palms and fingers are hard as shoe leather.
 When his hands touch a table, they make a clicking sound.

 So what's his long-range plan?
 He imports goods, including clothing and drum bases, from Senegal.
 He goes there once or twice a year, and sometimes takes students or tourists with him.